visurg-ai/LEMON/README.md

 License
 -------

-The LEMON dataset is provided under the [Creative Commons Attribution 4.0 International (CC BY 4.0) license](https://creativecommons.org/licenses/by/4.0/).
+We publicly release the dataset metadata, the list of original YouTube video IDs, and our corresponding annotations under the [Creative Commons Attribution 4.0 International (CC BY 4.0) license](https://creativecommons.org/licenses/by/4.0/).
+The copyright of the raw videos remains with their original creators.